Configure Generic Spring Caching Provider

 Note

-To enable caching in Spring application, add @EnableCaching annotation.
+To enable caching in the Spring application, add @EnableCaching annotation.

-After adding required Maven dependencies, you need to define beans in your Spring application.
-There are two ways to define beans in your Spring Application.
-One is using the Java-based Bean Definition and the other is using the XML-based Bean Definition.
+After adding the required Maven dependencies, you must define beans in your Spring application using either the Java or XML-based Bean Definition.

-For defining beans using the Java-based definition, add the @Bean annotation in your CacheConfiguration class as below.
+For defining Beans using the Java-based definition, add the @Bean annotation in your CacheConfiguration

 @Configuration